VOLUNTEER INFORMATION:

 VETERINARY / VETERINARY TECHNICIAN STUDENTS

-Providing opportunities for veterinary and veterinary technician students to learn and practice new skills is an important part of RAVS mission and we are committed to providing a high level of clinical experience for student volunteers.
-The RAVS experience can be extremely demanding and it is essential that all potential volunteers understand the program and volunteer requirements prior to applying to participate.
+Providing opportunities for veterinary and veterinary technician students to learn and practice new skills is an important part of RAVS' mission and we are committed to providing a high level of clinical experience for student volunteers.
+RAVS field clinics can be extremely demanding and it is essential that all potential volunteers understand the program and volunteer requirements prior to submitting an application.

 SUPERVISION

 As a student, you will be well supervised by experienced veterinarians and technicians who enjoy teaching.
-There will be a veterinarian in charge of your trip, and other veterinarians and technicians, under their direction, running various areas of clinic operations.
+There will be a staff Trip Leader in charge of the trip, and additional staff veterinarians and technicians supervising various areas of clinic operations.
+Volunteer veterinarians and technicians will be assigned to work with students in each area.

-Because of our high case load, there will not always be time during the actual clinic to explain every technique or protocol.
-If you do not understand, or disagree with the approach being used, you may discuss it with the technician or veterinarian at an appropriate time.
+Because of our high case load, there is not always time during the actual clinic to explain every technique or protocol.
+If you do not understand, or disagree with the approach being used, you may discuss it with a staff technician or veterinarian at an appropriate time.
 We are glad to do this.
 However, it is essential for patient and volunteer safety that you follow directions quickly and exactly during the actual clinic.
-Although we encourage input from volunteers on any subject, from scheduling to assignments to technique, the trip leader has the final say, and all volunteers are expected to accept their ruling.
+We encourage input from volunteers on any subject, from scheduling to surgical technique.
+However, the Trip Leader has the final say, and all volunteers will respect their decisions.

 PREPARATION